What Makes a Good Website?

 What are the secondary aims of the website?
 If you’re a business, you’ll need a way of handling customer services issues.
 If you’re a community organisation, you might want a way to raise funds.
 If you’re a blogger, you’ll probably want readers to comment on your posts, and you might want an email sign up form too.

-What features/pages will my website need to achieve these aims?
+What features/pages does my website need to achieve these aims?
 Now you know what your website needs to do, it’s time to make a list of what your website will need to make sure it can help you achieve your goals.

 For example, if you’re planning an ecommerce site you’ll need a homepage with navigational links to the rest of your site, product pages where people can view products, a secure checkout and payment system so they can actually buy them, customer service pages along with a method of contact, so people can ask you to put things right if they go wrong.